 - Try brushing.
 It may be a little early to start using a boar bristle beard brush, but you may find that it straightens and flattens stray stubble hairs.
 This often makes it look fuller and thicker overall.

 - Keep it clean.
 Greasy stubble will always look patchier and thinner than clean stubble.
-Wash it with water alone daily and consider using a gentle beard shampoo once or twice a week.

 The Bald With Heavy Stubble Look